 One of the most common sexual topics people are curious about is masturbation.
 Specifically, people often wonder whether it is possible to do it “too much” or if touching oneself will “cause problems.”
 The basis for these concerns likely stems from the fact that masturbation has historically been viewed as an immoral activity that can cause negative health effects, including everything from blindness to hairy palms to insanity.
 These warnings about the dire personal and moral consequences of self-stimulation persist even today.
 But is there any truth to them?

 The answer from the modern medical and psychological communities has been a resounding “no.” In fact, if anything, research on self-stimulation has actually demonstrated the opposite pattern of effects, such that masturbation tends to be associated with better (not worse) physical and psychological health.
-For example, masturbation is correlated with higher levels of self-esteem1 and, among men, a reduced likelihood of developing prostate cancer.2 Oddly enough, some physicians have even suggested that masturbation may relieve nasal congestion3 (which means that for sufferers of colds and allergies, self-love could potentially be a cheaper and more natural alternative to Afrin!).
-Furthermore, to the extent that masturbation keeps down the number of sexual partners an individual has, it may also help limit exposure to sexually transmitted infections.
+For example, masturbation is correlated with higher levels of self-esteem and, among men, a reduced likelihood of developing prostate cancer .
+Oddly enough, some physicians have even suggested that masturbation may relieve nasal congestion (which means that for sufferers of colds and allergies, self-love could potentially be a cheaper and more natural alternative to Afrin!).
+Furthermore, to the extent that masturbation reduces the number of sexual partners an individual has, it may also help limit exposure to sexually transmitted infections.

 Read more articles about masturbation here.